global-asp/asp-source/en/0230_the-generous-fish.md

 after their delicious meal.
 They left the bones on the table for Nosisa to clean in the morning.
 When Nosisa brought coffee into their hut in the morning they were still sleeping.
-“This is very strange,” she thought to herself.
-“My father usually wakes up very early in the morning to go to the fields.
-I wonder why he is still sleeping.”
+"This is very strange," she thought to herself.
+"My father usually wakes up very early in the morning to go to the fields.
+I wonder why he is still sleeping."

 ##
-“Anyway, now I can run to the river for a nice breakfast,” she thought.
+"Anyway, now I can run to the river for a nice breakfast," she thought.
 Nosisa ran to the river.
 When she got there she called out to the fish, and she called again and again.
 The fish never came.
 Nosisa started to cry.
 She did not know what had